circuitpotato/32bit_ARMv3_Processor/README.md

 - Very basic multiplier

 ## Lab 4
+- Expanded ARM Processor supporting 16 Data Processing instructions --> See Section "A3.4 Data processing instructions" in page A3-9 to A3-11 (page 75) of ARM Architecture Reference Manual for the details of the instructions.
-- Involves Branch Prediction / Pipeline (with Control hazards)
+- Involves very simple Branch Prediction
+- 5 stage Pipeline (with Control hazards)
 - I removed the multiplier for simplicity